Sex assault suspect on FBI's 'Most Wanted' list spotted in SC

 The FBI said it has reason to believe Carlson may be traveling in South Carolina, North Carolina, Georgia, Florida, Alabama or Texas.
 Authorities have not ruled out the possibility he may have fled internationally.

-Carlson was arrested for the alleged sexual assault by Los Angeles police in September 2017 and was released on bond.
+Carlson was arrested by Los Angeles police in September 2017 for the alleged sexual assault and was released on bond, authorities said.

 He never returned to court and fled to Mount Pleasant, South Carolina.
 Investigators believe he then left South Carolina with a stolen handgun, a rental car, and a significant amount of money.